WWF WrestleMania (1991 video game)

-WWF WrestleMania is a game developed by Twilight and published by Ocean Software in 1991 for the Amiga, Amstrad CPC, Atari ST, Commodore 64, ZX Spectrum, and DOS.
-Named after the World Wrestling Federation's (WWF) annual pay-per-view event WrestleMania, it was the first WWF licensed game available for these computers which were still dominant in Europe.
+WWF WrestleMania is a wrestling video game developed by Twilight and published by Ocean Software in 1991 for the Amiga, Amstrad CPC, Atari ST, Commodore 64, ZX Spectrum, and MS-DOS.
+Named after the World Wrestling Federation's (WWF) annual pay-per-view event WrestleMania, it was the first WWF licensed game available for these computers, which were still dominant in Europe.
 It was followed on most of these computers by 1992's WWF European Rampage Tour.

 In February 1993, the Spectrum and Amstrad CPC versions were released as part of the Super Fighter compilation with Pit-Fighter and Final Fight.

-Visually, the game resembles the arcade game WWF Superstars, and it plays somewhat similarly as well.
+Visually, the game resembles the arcade video game WWF Superstars, and it plays somewhat similarly as well.